ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 O
 So rise up with me now
-Stand and grab a toast
+Stand up and grab a toast
-hug someone you love
+Hug someone you love
 and leave it on the coast

+C let it ring

 ## VERSE 2 (Dm G Em F)

 Running right through this town
 Like a banshee
-Now the lights hear the sound
-now they fear thee
+off the saw mill express
+exit 23

 Dangling some legs off the back porch
 Cold wind hits the air for a quick torch